NHT020305/tp/docs/UserGuide.md

 **Pro-tip**: Please refer to the table of constraints for a more concrete definition of the flags being used in `filter`.

 If an operator is not provided, it defaults to `and`.
 If an unrecognized operator is provided, it will be treated as a value.
 If multiple valid operators are provided, the first one will be applied and the rest will be treated as values.

+`filter` finds all contacts which fulfil all the specified criteria.
+Specify at least one criterion.
+Operators can only be placed within a specific column.

+`--tag`: A keyword matching an `item`'s tags means the keyword is contained in at least one of the `item`'s tags.

 Provide one or more keywords separated by spaces.
 Keywords are case-insensitive and support partial matches.